Mauro-ES-Morales/Mauro-ES-Morales.github.io/_pages/about.md

 ## Quantum Complexity Theory
 I'm interested in computational complexity theory as a way to understand the computational power of quantum computers and also as a tool to understand the hardness of various problems in physics.
 I aim to deepen the understanding of quantum computational advantages and address computational problems in physical systems.

 Together with colleagues, we have proposed a theory of quantum parameterized complexity.
 We have studied a parameterized version of the local Hamiltonian problem and the hardness to the Exponential Time Hypothesis (ETH) and quantum versions of it.
+My work on Fermion Sampling also intersects with quantum complexity theory.